 3. What affects productivity?

-Work environment, tools, skills, motivation, and management practices all impact productivity.
+Work environment, tools, skills, motivation, and management practices all influence productivity.
+So do clarity of goals and the quality of the workflow.

 4. How can I increase personal productivity?

-Set clear goals, prioritize tasks, avoid distractions, take breaks, and use productivity tools.
+Set clear goals, prioritize tasks, reduce distractions, take breaks, and use planning or focus tools.
+Many people also benefit from improving their efficiency and overall performance using structured routines.